-- Look at blogs you admire and ask the blogger specific questions.
-I think this is by far the best way to learn.
-Sure, there are a lot of information out there, but it’s confusing.
+- Look at Blogs You Admire and Ask the Blogger Specific Questions: I think this is by far the best way to learn.
+Sure, there is a lot of information out there, but it’s confusing.
 However, a few good friends can bring you up to speed real quick.

 Lastly, we are planning to launch a network feature in 2009 that I am really excited about…stay tuned!

 What’s Your Goals With “Moolanomy” in the Next Year?